reflectivity/reflectivity.github.io/projects/file_formats/text-rep.md

 It is recommended to use the suffix `.ort` (**o**rso **r**eflectivity **t**extfile) for reflectivity files following this standard.

-### placeholders

-If there is no entry available for a keyword, the default value for both, string and numbers is the string `null`

 ### language

 In line with CANSAS and NEXUS, we use American English for the key words.